vaishnaviperumalsamy/spotify_p2/README_spotify.md

    select * from ranking_artist
    where rank <=3
    ```
-2. Write a query to find tracks where the liveness score is above the average.
+**2. Write a query to find tracks where the liveness score is above the average.**
    ```
    select track,
        artist,